Doncaster Rovers F.C.: 1885–1915: Intake Ground

-1920–1922 – Bennetthorpe Ground
+1920–1922: Bennetthorpe Ground

-When the Club was reformed after the war in the summer of 1919, the Army were still occupying the old Intake Ground as a depot.
+When the club was re-formed after the war in the summer of 1919, the Army were still occupying the old Intake Ground as a depot.
 They had wanted to move to Low Pastures but restrictions set by the local council meant this was not a viable option.
 The Club did not join the Midland League until 1920–21, by which time and as a temporary solution, a field was found on the south side of Bennetthorpe for which they were given a two-year lease.
 On the first day of the second season (1921–22) there, in the Midland League, the Bennetthorpe Ground saw 7,219 people watch Rovers against Gainsborough Trinity.
 The ground consisted of a small stand on one side and small organised terraces around the pitch.
 Some of the fencing/gates on Town Moor Avenue remain.